xwang2713/github-action-dev-build/README.md

 # github-action-dev-build

-Build individual HPCC-Platform Project with Github Action
+Build individual HPCC-Platform Project with Github Action To use this clone this repo to your Github account, pick a github action script under .github/workflows/ Replace the <GIT REF> for the HPCC-Platform/LN/ECLIDE branch.
+You also can replace GITHUB_ACCOUNT if users want to build with other Github account.
+Users can modify the CMake options as they wish

 Requirement: following Michael's instruction to create SECRETS.

-Pick a workflow script and uncommts push and disable workflow_dispatch:
+To trigger a build automatically uncommts push and disable workflow_dispatch:
 ```code
 on:
   #workflow_dispatch:
   push:
 ```
-Update <GIT_REF> and related settings following each build case

-To trigger the build:
+Commit the change and submit this branch to start the build:
+If you don't set "push" you can pick a script from .github/workflow/ and manually run the workflow Github Action
 ```console
 git add <workspaces>/<script>
 git commit